Understanding and Overcoming Misophonia, 2nd edition (2017) is now available on Amazon.com and all major book sellers. Both printed and eBook formats.

 Level 7: Person with misophonia experiences substantial psychic discomfort.
-Increasing use (louder, more frequent) use of confrontational coping mechanisms.
+Increasing use (louder, more frequent) of confrontational coping mechanisms.
 There may be unwanted sexual arousal.
 Sufferer may re-imagine the trigger sound and visual cues over and over again, sometimes for weeks, months or even years after the event.

 Level 8: Person with misophonia experiences substantial psychic discomfort.
 Some violence ideation.

 Level 9: Panic/rage reaction in full swing.
 Conscious decision not to use violence on trigger person.
 Actual flight from vicinity of noise and/or use of physical violence on an inanimate object.
-Panic, anger or severe irritation may be manifest in sufferer’s demeanour.
+Panic, anger or severe irritation may be manifest in sufferer’s demeanor.

-Unwanted sexual arousal can occur with an intense misophonic response, as listed at level seven, but only one of my patients has ever mentioned this.
-I had several patients who reported an unpleasant sexual arousal reflex occurring at all levels of misophonia severity.
+Unwanted sexual arousal can occur with an intense misophonic response, as listed at level seven, but only one of my clients has ever mentioned this.
+I had several clients who reported an unpleasant sexual response reflex occurring at all levels of misophonia severity.
 This is explained later, but for now, I suggest you do not consider sexual arousal as a primary factor in determining your misophonia severity.
 Virtually everyone with misophonia has wide variation in their response to triggers based on the situation, the trigger, and how long it continues.
 I suggest you rate yourself at the highest level you experience in a typical week.

-The Amsterdam Misophonia Scale (A-MISO-S) is an adaptation of the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS) and was developed by researchers in Amsterdam.[v]
+The Amsterdam Misophonia Scale (A-MISO-S) is an adaptation of the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS) and was developed by researchers in Amsterdam.[viii]
 The severity of your misophonia is determined by the sum of the points from these questions.